cpp

 // a const reference: const auto &

-// for(const auto &e: a)
+// for(const auto &e: v)

-// non-const container with a const reference.
+// non-const range with a const reference.

-for(auto &e: std::as_const(a))
+for(auto &e: as_const(v))

 }